junxit/us-congress-bills-111/metadata.md

 - 2009-06-23 — Placed on the Union Calendar, Calendar No. 95.
 - 2009-06-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-178.
 - 2009-06-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-178.
+- 2009-07-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-07-14 — Considered under suspension of the rules. (consideration: CR H8050-8051)
+- 2009-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+762.
+- 2009-07-14 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2009-07-15 — Considered as unfinished business. (consideration: CR H8116-8117)
+- 2009-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 542). (text: CR 7/15/2009 H8050-8051)
+- 2009-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 542).(text: CR 7/15/2009 H8050-8051)